joshgarlandreese/WordPressRedTeam/README.md

     ![TODO:](https://github.com/joshgarlandreese/WordPressRedTeam_BlueTeam/blob/master/Find%20IP%20for%20mysql.png)

-- command: mysql -u root -p wordpress .
-Once I entered this command it prompted me to enter my password.
-Usuing the root password above I was able to login to the mysql database.
-From there I ran the following commands -> show databases; -> use wordpress -> show tables; -> select * from wp_posts
+- command: mysql -u root -p wordpress
+- Once I entered this command it prompted me to enter my password.
+Using the root password above I was able to login to the mysql database.
+- From there I ran the following commands:
+  - -> show databases; -> use wordpress -> show tables; -> select * from wp_posts

 ![TODO: Update the path with the name of your diagram](html)